From Clubhouse to Most Wanted: The case of Amritpal Singh

 And this isn’t the first time Saied's narratives have drawn inspiration from online discourse.
 He continues to conveniently tap into the darkest parts of Tunisia's information environment, amplifying those who are pushing nonsense for attention.
 Unfortunately, this won't be the last time either.
 Once the optics of the anti-sub-Saharan migrant narrative drop, Saied will likely just move on to the next popular narrative that benefits him.
 But, that doesn't mean all hope is lost.
 While he is the president, and his narratives do clearly have real-world consequences, there are solutions - the same ones we continually speak about: funding digital resiliency campaigns across the MENA region, building capacity to combat disinformation, and using platforms like this to speak out about harmful narratives.

-PGI’s Digital Investigations Team brings you the Digital Threat Digest, daily SOCMINT and OSINT insights into disinformation, misinformation, and online harms.
+PGI’s Digital Investigations Team brings you the Digital Threat Digest, SOCMINT and OSINT insights into disinformation, influence operations, and online harms.

 More about Protection Group International's Digital Investigations

-PGI’s Social Media Intelligence Analysts combine modern exploitative technology with deep human analytical expertise that covers the social media platforms themselves and the behaviours and the intents of those who use them.
+PGI’s Digital Investigations Analysts combine modern exploitative technology with deep human analytical expertise that covers the social media platforms themselves and the behaviours and the intents of those who use them.
 Our experienced analyst team have a deep understanding of how various threat groups use social media and follow a three-pronged approach focused on content, behaviour and infrastructure to assess and substantiate threat landscapes.

 Disclaimer: Protection Group International does not endorse any of the linked content.